skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 17th of Last Summer (evening) {.date}

-At the same time Enoch is visiting the Archives, Skeeve visits the Mage's Guild.
+At the same time Enoch is visiting the archives, Skeeve visits the Mage's Guild.

 The Fol Thron branch of the Mage's Guild is a simple spire of brown